Kikagaku Moyo: History

-Kikagaku Moyo did not find any great success in Japan, one reason for that being the expensive live shows, since Japanese music venues have a system of charging bands instead of paying them for live shows.
-According to Go Kurosawa in an interview, bands have to pay around 300$ for a 30-35 minute show.
-Therefore, the band started busking on Tokyo streets, outside of busy train stations.
+Kikagaku Moyo found little success domestically, one reason being the expensive cost of performing live shows in Japan, where venues charge bands for shows rather than paying them.
+According to Go Kurosawa in an interview, bands have to pay around $300 for a 30–35 minute show.
+Because of this, the band started busking on Tokyo streets, outside of busy train stations.
 The group also made an attempt to set up psyche festivals around Tokyo, charging about five dollars for entry, with the aim of providing a cheap and accessible music scene.
-The band did however not gain any major progress either way.
+However, these approaches did not lead to progress for the band.
 In an interview, Go says “[In Japan,] most people don’t like this kind of thing, they like following the rules”.
 Furthermore, the crowds were mostly made up of foreigners.
-This inspired the group to go abroad: their first tour took place in America where they played the Levitation festival in 2014.
+This inspired the group to go abroad: their first tour took place in America, where they played the Levitation festival in 2014.

-Their second LP "Forest of Lost Children" was released on May 20, 2014 by Beyond Beyond is Beyond Records based in Brooklyn, New York.
-They toured the U.S. in April 2014 in support of the record with appearances at Desert Daze Austin Psych Fest Due to high demand their S/T record was reissued on Cassette tape by Burger Records and a new tape by the name of "Mammatus Clouds" was released on the eclectic Sky Lantern Records in Tucson, Arizona.
+Their second LP "Forest of Lost Children" was released on May 20, 2014 by Brooklyn based Beyond Beyond is Beyond Records.
+They toured the U.S. in April 2014 in support of the record, with appearances at Desert Daze and Austin Psych Fest.
+Due to high demand, their S/T record was reissued on Cassette tape by Burger Records, and a new tape by the name of "Mammatus Clouds" was released on the eclectic Sky Lantern Records in Tucson, Arizona.
 "Mammatus Clouds" was pressed onto 12" LP by both Cardinal Fuzz Records (UK) and Captcha Records (US) in June 2014.
-The band continued to tour throughout 2014 and made their first appearance in the UK that October selling out several shows in London.
+The band continued to tour throughout 2014 and made their first appearance in the UK that October, selling out several shows in London.

 In 2015 the band toured extensively through Europe with appearances at Eindhoven Psych Lab and Duna Jam.
-Members of the band also started the record label Guruguru brain in 2015 to showcase the unique music scene in East Asia.
+Members of the band also started the record label Guruguru Brain in 2015 to showcase the unique music scene in East Asia.
 They would release their next two records on it: House in the Tall Grass, released in May 2016, and Masana Temples, released in October 2018.

 In 2017, they played a string of Gizzfest shows in Australia alongside friends King Gizzard & the Lizard Wizard, The Murlocs, La Luz, O.R.B and Parsnip.

-The band visited Australia a second time in March 2020 and played a small boutique festival 'Nine Lives' hosted by local record store Jet Black Cat Music.
+The band visited Australia a second time in March 2020 and played a small boutique festival named 'Nine Lives', hosted by local record store Jet Black Cat Music.

 On 19 January 2022, the band announced they would go on an indefinite hiatus after 2022, and that their next record would be their last.
 Titled Kumoyo Island, the album was released in May 2022.

-Kikagaku Moyo played their last show December 3, 2022 at Meguro Persimmonn Hall in Tokyo.
+Kikagaku Moyo played their last show on December 3, 2022 at Meguro Persimmonn Hall in Tokyo.